pichim/PM2_PES_Board_Example/docs/markdown/ir_sensor.md

 <center><img src="../images/IR_task.png" alt="IR task" width="550" /></center>
 <center> <i>Performing the exercise</i> </center>

 - To read the values measured by the sensor, it is essential to include a command that will be executed every iteration of the program.
 There for, this command is positioned within the *while* loop.
 The command will start reading sensor values after starting the program execution with the **USER** button.

 ```
 ir_distance_mV = 1.0e3f * ir_analog_in.read() * 3.3f;
 ```
+**Notes:**
+- Keep in mind that the signal is mapped to a range of 0 to 1.
+Consequently, the reading is multiplied by 3.3, representing the maximum range of the sensor, and then by 1000 to convert the signal from volts to millivolts.

 - To obtain printouts on the serial monitor, insert the command: